InfluxCommunity/FakeFactory/README.md

 This is a work in progress as of September 18th.

 Include your own influxdb credentials add them to your own secret.py file.
-To run, install the requirements.txt file then run the python FakeData.py file.
+To run, install the requirements.txt file then run the python FakeData.py file. command  python3 FakeData.py
+From there you can go to the localhost where the flask server is running.
+It has start factory, which will produce normal data.
+Then a dropdown for machines to send broken data.

 Ideal Values: